Are There Waterproof/Water-resistant Solar Panels Compatible With Power Stations?

 You can usually find the charge controller input limitations in the product manual or by its specifications online.

-If it says that the input can handle panels between 12-30V, you need to find a panel with an optimum operating voltage between 12 and 30 volts.
+If it says the input handles 12-30V, you need a panel that works between 12 and 30 volts.
+All the panels from earlier would work with this setup.

-When you start combining several panels, you need to know the difference between parallel and series and why it matters.
+When you combine panels, you need to know the difference between parallel and series and why it matters.

 A parallel connection

-What this will do is add the amps together (optimum operating current) while keeping the voltage the same as if only one panel was connected.
+This adds the amps together while keeping the voltage the same as one panel.

-So if a panel outputs 5 amps at 18 volts, two panels wired in parallel will output 10 amps and 18 volts.
+So if one panel makes 5 amps at 18 volts, two panels wired in parallel will make 10 amps and 18 volts.

-The two panels would still be compatible with the 12-30V input used in the example above.
+The two panels would still work with the 12-30V input from our example above.

 A series connection

-To make a series connection, the positive MC4 male connector from the first panel is connected to the negative MC4 female connector on the second panel.
+To make a series connection, you connect the positive from the first panel to the negative on the second panel.

-What you end up with is a positive wire from one panel, and a negative from the second panel.
-This is what you’d then connect to the MC4 to DC adapter for your specific power station.
+You end up with one positive wire from one panel and one negative from the other panel.
+That’s what you connect to your power station adapter.

-Doing this will add the volts together while keeping the amperage the same.
+This adds the volts together while keeping the amps the same.

-So if a panel outputs 5 amps at 18 volts, two panels wired in series will output 5 amps at 36 volts.
+So if one panel makes 5 amps at 18 volts, two panels wired in series will make 5 amps at 36 volts.

-36 is more than 30, and would therefore not be compatible with the 12-30V input used in the example above.
+36 is more than 30, so it wouldn’t work with the 12-30V input from our example above.

 The pros and cons of each

-A great thing with a series connection is that it will perform better in worse conditions if the power station has an MPPT charge controller.
-But if one panel fails or gets shade, it will drag the second panel down with it.
+Series connections work better in poor conditions if your power station has an MPPT charge controller.
+But if one panel fails or gets shaded, it brings the other panel down too.

-You don’t always have an option to choose between the two, but when you do you should consider which situations are likely to happen in your setup and go from there.
+You can’t always choose between the two, but when you can, think about what’s most likely to happen with your setup and pick from there.

 Are there MC4 extension cables?